Harshitarnav/eastern-estate-erp/README.md

   shouldSendEmail: true
 });
 ```
-Email notifications will be automatically sent once we configure your SMTP settings in the .env file!
+Email notifications will be automatically sent once we configure our SMTP settings in the .env file!